 - restraints from certain actions (e.g. interstate travel with kids)

 - a post-separation parenting program.

 A court will hand down its decision at the Interim Hearing and make an interim order, which is enforceable.
 If the interim order is breached, there can be serious consequences.

-The judge will typically read your evidence beforehand rather than requiring you to speak in person.
+The Judge will typically read your evidence beforehand rather than requiring you to speak in person.
 The Judge may also require oral or written submissions at the hearing.
-In some circumstances the judge may want either party or other witnesses to give limited evidence in the witness box, but this doesn’t happen as standard.
+Sometimes, the judge may want either party or other witnesses to give limited evidence in the witness box, but this doesn’t happen as standard.